the-urban-inc/nhentai-discord-bot/README.md

 ---

 # About
-nhentai is an open source nhentai Discord bot powered by [TypeScript](https://www.typescriptlang.org/) with [discord.js](https://discord.js.org/#/) using the [Akairo](https://discord-akairo.github.io/#/) framework. nhentai uses the prefix `n!`, but you can customize your own too. nhentai also uses slash commands, a feature Discord [introduced](https://blog.discord.com/slash-commands-are-here-8db0a385d9e6) not long ago.
+nhentai is an open source nhentai Discord bot powered by [TypeScript](https://www.typescriptlang.org/) with [discord.js](https://discord.js.org/#/).

+##### Regarding `n!` commands : it's gone.
+Implementing `n!` commands require accessing each and every message's content (to respond when you call a command).
+For larger bots, this requires whitelisting from Discord's side - and they won't do that just for old-style commands to work, instead pushing people to use slash commands instead.

 # Features
 - Almost every basic features of the **[nhentai](https://nhentai.net/)** website.